Manan-529/CemID-Cement-Bag-Number-Detection-with-Deep-Learning/README.md

 # CemID-Cement-Bag-Number-Detection-with-Deep-Learning

 ## Overview
-This project aims to detect week numbers on cement bags moving on a conveyor belt.
-The system pauses the belt if a bag without a week number is detected.
-The project demonstrates skills in computer vision, machine learning, and deep learning using TensorFlow and OpenCV.
+CemID: Deep Learning-Powered Real-Time Cement Bag Number Detection is a sophisticated system designed to identify week numbers on cement bags in real time as they move along a conveyor belt.
+Leveraging advanced deep learning techniques, the system ensures accurate detection of week numbers, enhancing efficiency and quality control in cement manufacturing processes.
+By integrating TensorFlow for model training and OpenCV for image processing, CemID achieves high accuracy even in challenging environments with varying lighting conditions and bag orientations.
+Its pause mechanism halts the conveyor belt upon detecting a bag without a week number, preventing defective products from progressing further in the manufacturing process.

 ## Table of Contents
 1. [Project Structure](#project-structure)